ocaml-community/meta/README.md

 Changes made during maintenance should take into account the needs of the existing user community, including the need for backward compatibility.

-## Who runs this github organization?
+## Who runs this GitHub organization?

 This organization is run by [volunteers](https://github.com/orgs/ocaml-community/people) from the OCaml